ckeditor/ckeditor5/docs/framework/contributing/development-environment.md

 ## Generating content styles

-It is possible to generate a stylesheet containing content styles brought by all CKEditor 5 features.
+It is possible to generate a stylesheet containing content styles brought by all CKEditor&nbsp;5 features.
 In order to do that, execute:

 ```
 yarn docs:content-styles